fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 ![LoRA illustration](./figures/illustration_PEFT.png "[Source](https://www.researchgate.net/publication/370443267_A_Review_of_Deep_Learning_Techniques_for_Speech_Processing)")
 </div>

-Another important parameter is the `target modules`, the weights to which the low-rank decomposition is applied to.
+> Another important parameter in LoRA configuration is the `target_modules`, the weights to which the low-rank decomposition is applied.
 In the original paper, LoRA is applied to the attention projection weights (see figure above for an illustration).

 ### Trainer
-We will use the `SFTTrainer` to finetune the LoRA matrices.
-To do so, we need to setup the trainer configuration and feed it to the trainer along with the model and tokenizer.
+We will use the `SFTTrainer` to fine-tune the LoRA matrices.
+To do so, we need to set up the trainer configuration and feed it to the trainer along with the model and tokenizer.

 ```python
 from trl import SFTConfig, SFTTrainer